Apple announces USB-C iPhone 15/iPhone 15 Plus

 At its ‘Wonderlust’ Fall hardware event today, Apple unveiled its iPhone 15 flagship series.

-The iPhone 15 sports a 6.1-inch OLED display, while the larger iPhone 15 Plus features a 6.7-inch OLED.
+The iPhone 15 sports a 6.1-inch OLED display, while the larger iPhone 15 Plus features a 6.7-inch OLED, both with Super Retina XDR technology that delivers vivid colours and sharp details.

 Further, both devices are finally making the switch from lighting to USB-C, which Apple says will provide faster charging and data transfer speeds, as well as compatibility with more accessories.
 Now, you can use the same cable to charge a range of Apple products, including your MacBook, iPad and iPhone.